-Proof.
-See appendix A.3. $\blacksquare$
+Proof See Appendix A.3.

 Corollary 5 delivers two important results.
-First, it shows that UP can be exactly decomposed into neighborhood N and non-neighborhoods nN components.
+First, it shows that UP can be exactly decomposed into neighborhood N and non-neighborhood nN components.
 When $G_N$ is large relative to $G{nN}$ , most of inequality in urban poverty occurs in neighborhoods that are located in spatial proximity.
 In this case, high and low poverty neighborhoods tend to belong to the same spatial cluster.
 The converse holds when $G_N$ is small compared to $G{nN}$ , in which case there is a positive spatial autocorrelation in the distribution of poverty among neighborhoods.